 Whenever possible, it is recommended to use Base64 encoding for nxt URLs, as it is more robust.
 This method prevents double enconding or double decoding scenarios that may appear with URL encoding.
 The disadvantage of this method is that arguments become unreadable to humans.
-For example, the following URL instructs the Finder to display a device with id 12:
+For example, the following nxt://Show-NxSource?Encoding=Base64&Id=MTI=

-nxt://Show-NxSource?Encoding=Base64&Id=MTI=